pfefferle/autonomie/readme.txt

 == Description ==

-Autonomie is a "living theme".
+"Autonomie" is a "living theme".
 I use it for my own blog and so it may change completely over time.
 Why Autonomie?

 "Autonomie" is the german word for "autonomy" which is a synonym to independent!